-All examination materials are the property of the Canadian College of Funeral Service.
-A student agrees to maintain the confidentiality of all examination materials and agrees they will not:
+All examination materials are the property of the Canadian College of Funeral Service; please refer to the Academic Integrity Policy.
+A student agrees to maintain the confidentiality of all examination materials and agrees that they will not:

 - Divulge the specifics of any examination question or answer under any circumstances and at any point in time (except to instructors and administration of the Canadian College of Funeral Service). - Obtain or use answers or information from or give answers or information to another student during or after the examination. - Copy, print, save, take pictures or screenshots or any other means to store, reproduce or disseminate the examination(s) or any portion thereof in any manner.